liquinlab/elm-smile/docs/coding/datastorage.md

 # Data Storage

-Data recording and storage are critical functions of an experiment that enables [analysis](/analysis).
-When a user participates in an experiment we would like a centralized place to organize the data from each participant.
+Data recording and storage are critical functions of an experiment that enable [analysis](/analysis).
+When a user participates in an experiment, we would like a centralized place to organize the data from each participant.
 We would like this storage system to be secure, robust, scalable, and fault tolerant.

 Depending on your experiment design you may need to develop custom data storage code (e.g., real-time multiplayer games).
 But in most cases that cover